marcosa97/ECS-170-SwarmAI/Setup/README.md

 ```
 gcloud compute --project "ecs170-swarmai-id" ssh --zone "us-east1-b" "api-instance-group-5v7p"
 ```
+All of the files for the API, Cloud, and located in /home/seana/.
+The VM will automatic create an empty home folder for you when you login so you will need to navigate to mine.

 ### Viewing the Google Compute Console
 If you need to view any information about the cloud computing services, you can do that at the Compute portion of the [Google Cloud Console](https://cloud.google.com/compute/docs/console).